 A CHANGE IS IN THE AIR AT LANDAU APARTMENTS.

 Clinton, South Carolina: California-based Turtlerock Landau, LLC, a private real estate investment and development company, announces the recent acquisition of Landau Apartments; an 80-unit multi-family community located in Clinton, SC.
-Turtlerock assumed ownership assumed control of the apartment community on December 27th, 2011.
+Turtlerock assumed ownership of the apartment community on December 27th, 2011.
 In late 2011, Turtlerock Capital retained Royal American Management, Inc (RAM) as the property’s managing agent.
 The two firms will work together to improve and upgrade Landau Apartment Homes.
 “Our mission is to provide safe, clean and quality affordable housing in an attractive community oriented environment supported by a responsive, talented and resident friendly property Management Company”, said Greg Maliwanag, Managing Member of Turtlerock Landau, LLC.

 The new owners have already invested significant capital into the property in order to facilitate improvements.
-So far, the owners have replaced a furnace in one of the units and upgraded all the one bedroom vacant apartment homes with new cabinetry, carpet, and vinyl flooring.
+So far, the owners have replaced a furnace in one of the units and upgraded all the one-bedroom vacant apartment homes with new cabinetry, carpet, and vinyl flooring.
 Other immediate improvements on the horizon include: fascia and siding repairs, mailbox replacement, additional landscaping, and additional cabinetry for all upcoming vacant units.

 “As owners, our vision is to create a strong sense of community and collaboration among the residents of Landau Apartments.
 We’re aiming to enhance the quality of lives of our residents through the building and its living spaces”, said Maliwanag.